Overcoming Chronic Worrying – Learning To Use Your Imagination With Envision Hypnotherapy

-Imagination is essential to human growth – it helps us build empires, write books, create new inventions, learn and develop, to shape what we want to be when we grow up.
-It is also what helps us to access the state of hypnosis and develop new motivations and influence the workings of the body*.
+Imagination is essential to human growth – it helps us to solve problems, write books, create new inventions, learn and develop and dream the ‘impossible’ dream.
+It is also what helps us to access the state of hypnosis and develop new motivations and influence the workings of the body.
 Imagination is perhaps our finest psychological tool.
 But, like any tool, it can be misused, and it’s misuse of the imagination that causes worry.

 Now let’s first be clear that worrying has its place.
 If someone you’ve never met before suggests you invest all your life savings in their fail-safe scheme, then you really should worry if this is the right move for you.
 If a friend downs a bottle of wine and then insists they are sober enough to drive, then worrying about their and others’ safety would be a perfectly correct response.